Djirra (formerly Aboriginal Family Violence Prevention and Legal Service)

 Information for practising lawyers

 What are you looking for in a permanent employee?

-- A strong desire to improve law and justice outcomes for Aboriginal and Torres Strait Islander victims/survivors of family violence and sexual assault.
+- A strong desire to improve law and justice outcomes for Aboriginal and Torres Strait Islander victims/survivors of family violence.

 - Applicants need to have excellent communication skills.